MattSainsbury-Dale/FRKv2_src/README.md

 ### Results

 The replication script is `all.sh`, invoked using `bash all.sh`.
-Running it populates the `results` folder with the figures and tables given in the manuscript: These can then be viewed by opening `all.html` in any web browser.
+Alternatively, Windows users may run `all.bat`.
+Running the replication script populates the `results` folder with the figures and tables given in the manuscript: These can then be viewed by opening `all.html` in any web browser.
 To quickly establish that the code is working, very-low-dimensional representations of the models can be used: The user is prompted for their choice when running the replication script.

 #### Hardware requirements

-You will need at least 32GB of RAM and/or swap space to run the full models.
+You will need at least 64GB of RAM + swap space to run the full models.

 #### A note on long run times